AstRonin/sgi/README.md

 # SGI - Socket Gateway Interface

-Application written on Erlang.
-General design principles is fast, low memory and modularity.
+Application is written on Erlang.
+General design principles are: fast, low memory and modularity.

-SGI give possibility simple and smart way to connect to any server by [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and have other protocols working under TCP.
+SGI gives possibility simple and smart way to connect to any server by [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and has other protocols working under TCP.
-It supports the two protocols:
+It supports two protocols:
 - [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
     This protocol is common for connect to [PHP (FPM)](http://php.net/manual/en/install.fpm.php).
 - [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/Protocol.html).